north-seattle/website/README.md

 ## Adding Content

 Put new content in the `content` directory.
 By default, new content is added as an additional article on the site.
 If the content is intended to render as a new tab at the top of the site, place it in the `content/pages` sub-directory.
 This content should follow the [markdown standard](https://commonmark.org/help/) and be placed in `.md` files.
-These markdown files should have all lower-case file names, separating works by `_`.
+These markdown files should have all lower-case file names, separating words by `_`.
 You can test the formatting before submitting a pull-request to the project using an online [interactive markdown previewer](https://spec.commonmark.org/dingus/), or by setting the project up locally as detailed below.
 Above the markdown content there is also a collection of meta-data that can be applied to change where and how the content renders, and give credit to the original author.
 For Example: